-Figure 3-3 Septic Tank Locations in the Pensacola Bay Watershed
+Figure 3-2 Septic Tank Locations in the Pensacola Bay Watershed

 Marinas may be a source of NPS pollution from typical activities, such as boat maintenance, fueling, and marine sewage discharge, and due to runoff from parking lots.
 Pollution from marinas can depend on the availability of pump-out facilities and the level and consistency of marina BMP implementation.
-At the time of this writing, there are nine FDEP-certified Clean Marinas in the watershed.
+As of 2017, there are nine FDEP-certified Clean Marinas in the watershed.